 Zagreb Croatia Travel Guide

-Evenings invite you to appreciate traditional Croatian cuisine, perhaps a hearty Zagrebački odrezak or delicate štrukli, paired with a local wine.
+Evenings invite you to appreciate traditional Croatian cuisine, perhaps a hearty Zagrebački odrezak or delicate štrukli, matched with a local wine.
 Beyond its physical beauty, Zagreb owns a welcoming spirit.
 Locals, often keen to share their city's charms, contribute to an atmosphere that feels both European and distinctly Croatian.

 The Sava River, one of the longest rivers in Southeastern Europe, flows through the southern outskirts of the city.
 While not directly navigable for large tourist vessels within the city, the river and its floodplains contribute to the region's biodiversity.
-Lakes Jarun and Bundek, former gravel pits now transformed into popular recreational centers, dot the city's western and southern edges, offering urban oases for swimming, rowing, and relaxation.
+Lakes Jarun and Bundek, former gravel pits now transformed into popular recreational centers, dot the city's western plus southern edges, offering urban oases for swimming, rowing, and relaxation.

 Connects Central Europe with the Adriatic coast and the Balkan Peninsula.